Alumni Spotlight — Lauren Jarrard

-Lauren Jarrard, BSDAS 2006, is currently an iOS Manager at Discovery Inc. She has over 14 years of experience in the digital media and mobile application industries, having worked as a software developer and now manager since her graduation from the University of Florida.
+Lauren Jarrard, BSDAS 2006, is currently an iOS Manager at Warner Bros.
+Discovery.
+She has over 14 years of experience in the digital media and mobile application industries, having worked as a software developer and now manager since her graduation from the University of Florida.

 In what ways did your Digital Arts & Sciences (DAS) experience [at the Digital Worlds Institute] prepare you for your career?